The West End is a hive of unique eating and drinking spots, each with their own individual personality.

 If you’re looking for a fun night out, NQ64 is the perfect spot.
 This retro arcade bar has a huge selection of classic arcade games, from Pac-Man to Street Fighter, as well as a wide range of beers, cocktails and snacks.

 If you fancy a bit of pampering, no visit to Edinburgh would be complete without experiencing a relaxing visit to The Sheraton Grand Hotel and Spa.
 Offering fantastic dining and drinking options at their in-house bar and brasserie, One Square has an impressive variety of over 70 gins – including one of their very own!

 Talking of gin, be sure to enjoy a cheeky glass in the intriguing Heads & Tales bar tucked under Rutland Place.
-As this is the home of the iconic Edinburgh Gin, you enjoy your refreshing G&T while you watch the next batch of gin being distilled nearby.
-Or if you fancy creating your own, make sure you book yourself into one of the Distillery Tour Experiences.
+As this is the home of the iconic Edinburgh Gin, you can enjoy your refreshing G&T while watching the next batch of gin being distilled.

 Located on Morrison street, just a stone’s throw away from Festival Square, Usher Hall and Haymarket Station, The Festival has a relaxed, comfortable atmosphere, where visitors can expect an exciting cocktail menu, a great range of rotational craft beer alongside traditional cask ale.
 And if the weather is on the sunny side, the beer garden is a popular spot.

 Go west for a fascinating array of independent boutiques, buzzing bars and contemporary restaurants.